RubixML/ML/README.md

 ### Regressors
 A Regressor estimates the continuous expected output value of a given sample.
 Regression analysis is often used to predict the outcome of an experiment where the outcome can range over a continuous spectrum of values.

-#### Dummy Regressor
+### Dummy Regressor
 Regressor that guesses the output values based on an imputer strategy.
-Used to compare performance against actual regressors.
+Used to provide sanity check and to compare performance against actual Regressors.

 ##### Supervised, Persistable